MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-developer.md

 These settings are configured in the tenant settings section of the Admin portal.
 For information about how to get to and use tenant settings, see [About tenant settings](/power-bi/admin/service-admin-portal-about-tenant-settings).

 To manage Power BI developer settings, you must be a Global Admin in Office 365, or have been assigned the Fabric administrator role.
-For more information about the Fabric administrator role, see [Understanding Power BI administration roles](/power-bi/admin/service-admin-role).
+For more information about the Fabric administrator role, see [Understand Microsoft Fabric admin roles](roles.md).

 >[!NOTE]
 >The developer settings in the Admin portal are different from and not related to the [developer mode](/power-bi/developer/visuals/environment-setup#set-up-power-bi-service-for-developing-a-visual) setting for debugging visuals.